siddgood/podcast-recommendation-engine/README.md

   - [Call Her Daddy](https://podcasts.apple.com/us/podcast/call-her-daddy/id1418960261) (Comedy)
   - [Skip and Shannon: Undisputed](https://podcasts.apple.com/us/podcast/skip-and-shannon-undisputed/id1150088852) (Sports)

-My approach is to feed these selected podcasts into various recommendation engines, output the 10 most similar podcasts for each one, and manually verify if the recommendations make sense.
+My approach is to feed these selected podcasts into various recommendation engines, output the 10 most similar podcasts for each one, and manually verify if the recommendations *make sense*.
 Essentially, the model that performs the "best" is one that recommends other podcasts in maybe the same genre or same domain.

-It's important to note this is a subjective assessment and just because a podcast recommendation matches the same genre as the input doesn't necessarily mean that it is a good recommendation.
+It's important to note this is a *subjective* assessment and just because a podcast recommendation matches the same genre as the input doesn't necessarily mean that it is a good recommendation.
+A good recommendation has also to do with the content of the podcast itself, which I will try to assess given my domain knowledge in podcasts.

 ### Models
 Each model follows a standard recipe: **Word Embedding + Cosine Similarity**.
 An **embedding** is an NLP technique to transform words into some type of vector representation.
 Different embedding methods will produce different numerical representations.
-Details regarding embedding methods can be found [here])https://www.analyticsvidhya.com/blog/2017/06/word-embeddings-count-word2veec/ and [here](https://www.kdnuggets.com/2019/10/beyond-word-embedding-document-embedding.html)
+Details regarding embedding methods can be found [here])https://www.analyticsvidhya.com/blog/2017/06/word-embeddings-count-word2veec/ and [here](https://www.kdnuggets.com/2019/10/beyond-word-embedding-document-embedding.html).

 The goal is to find a good embedding technique that clusters similar podcasts together so that the cosine distance between any two similarly clustered podcasts is low.